 Adham joined Watsi on July 1st, 2016.
-Three years ago, Adham became the 2618th member to automatically support a new Watsi patient every month.
-Since then, 3,181 more people have become monthly donors!
-Adham's most recent donation traveled 2,300 miles to support Lemayan, an active 4-year-old from Tanzania, to fund knee surgery.
+Six years ago, Adham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adham's most recent donation traveled 4,100 miles to support Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.